Renaissance Rhetoric

-Study abroad in Italy at Gonzaga's campus in Florence, with a course designed to fit your busy work schedule.
+Experience Gonzaga's campus in Florence with a program designed to fit your busy work schedule.

 Fifteenth century Italy and Florence, in particular, saw a flowering of the arts and scholarship unmatched in history.
 This can be seen in the rhetoric of art and architecture, religious preaching, political writing and oratory, and in the humanistic philosophy that emerges from it.